SayHomeBuy.com

 ii: The "debt-to-income ratio": calculated by dividing your fixed monthly expenses by your gross monthly income.
 As a basic rule, the debt ratio should not exceed 36%.

-Calculate your own ratio: see our ratio calculator
+Calculate your own ratio: housing ratio | debt-to-income ratio

 2: Your Credit History